Find Your Place at Hanover

 The importance of being a life-longer learner is recognized as an essential professional role and responsibility to remain a competent occupational therapist.
 Students achieve these goals through faculty demonstration of leadership in occupational therapy education, practice, scholarship and service.
 Expertise shared by faculty through innovative teaching strategies, professional and scholarly presentations, collaboration, consultation, service and advocacy provides the students with strategies and approaches to enrich the occupational therapy profession.

-The entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The entry-level occupational therapy doctoral degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814-6519.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.

 Hanover College is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.